Jim Inhofe: Election, first term, and USS Batfish

-After Inhofe had already announced his campaign for the Oklahoma Senate, Beauchamp Selman announced he would not seek re-election, creating an open seat for the 1968 election.
+After Inhofe had already announced his campaign for the Oklahoma Senate, Beauchamp Selman announced he would not seek reelection, creating an open seat for the 1968 election.
 He faced Madison J. Bowers, who was endorsed by the Political Action Committee of Educators, in the Republican primary election.
 He won the primary and faced Democratic nominee Jerry L. Goodman in the general election.
-Governor Dewey Bartlett knocked doors with Inhofe during his campaign and he later won the general election.
+Governor Dewey Bartlett knocked doors with Inhofe during his campaign and he won the general election.
 After winning the special election, Republican party officials began considering Inhofe as a potential future U.S. Senate candidate.

-In 1969, he was the chairman of the Tulsa County Republican Convention and he supported efforts to liberalize abortions laws in Oklahoma in the 32nd Oklahoma Legislature that passed the Oklahoma House of Representatives, but they failed in Senate committee.
-Republican party officials tried to recruit Inhofe to run for Treasurer of Oklahoma in 1970, but he declined to run.
+In 1969, he was the chairman of the Tulsa County Republican Convention and supported efforts to liberalize abortions laws in Oklahoma in the 32nd Oklahoma Legislature that passed the Oklahoma House of Representatives but failed in Senate committee.
+Republican party officials tried to recruit Inhofe to run for Treasurer of Oklahoma in 1970, but he declined.
 In 1970, Governor Dewey Bartlett created the Oklahoma Narcotics and Drug Abuse Council and appointed Inhofe as an inaugural member.
 That November, he was elected minority caucus chair of the Oklahoma Senate for the 33rd Oklahoma Legislature.
 In 1971, Inhofe served as the chairman of the Oklahoma Republican Party's State Convention.
 While Inhofe had initially filed a resolution for Oklahoma to ratify the Equal Rights Amendment in 1972, he retracted his support later that year.

 In 1969, Inhofe sponsored a successful bill to bring a retired U.S. Navy submarine to Oklahoma.
 Inhofe initially wanted the USS Piranha for Tulsa, but it was determined that the Arkansas River was too shallow for the ship to travel that far upriver.
 The Muskogee City-County Trust Port Authority donated five acres of waterfront property to locate the ship in Muskogee.
 In September 1970, the USS Batfish was considered as an alternative and on December 9, 1971, the Batfish was given to the State of Oklahoma.
 The ship was unofficially opened to the public July 4, 1972, with its official opening on Memorial Day 1973.